 In Windows 8, Lock Screen is one leading new features introduced.
-By default, Windows 10/8 comes with capabilities to change Lock Screen image.
+By default, Windows 10/8 comes with the capabilities to change Lock Screen image.
 Sometimes it may be possible for a multi users PC, that someone put up the image which you hate most.
 So what can be done to prevent users from changing the lock screen or the Start Screen?
 This article will show you how to prevent users from changing Lock Screen or Start Screen background image in Windows 8 using Registry and Group Policy Editor.

 Prevent users from changing Lock Screen in Windows